Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

 ## Introduction

-Fallback boot allows Versal Adaptive SoC to automatically boot a different PDI than the initial PDI on the same primary boot device if the first PDI fails to boot.
+Fallback boot allows an AMD Versal&trade; Adaptive SoC to automatically boot a different PDI than the initial PDI on the same primary boot device if the first PDI fails to boot.

 An error during boot PDI load can occur due to various reasons.
 Some examples for PLM errors include:

-* PDI header fields are not valid
+* PDI header fields are not valid.
 * Copy from boot device has failed.
-* Unavailability of power while loading corresponding power domain CDOs (LPD, FPD, NPD, PL, etc.).
+* Unavailability of power while loading corresponding power domain CDOs (LPD, FPD, NPD, PL, and so on).
 * Checksum or decryption or authentication failure while loading partitions, if enabled.
 * Command failures (such as DDR memory calibration mask_poll command time out) during CDO processing.